Iron-deficiency anemia: Blood loss

 Red blood cells contain iron, so blood loss also leads to iron loss.
 There are several causes of blood loss, including menstrual bleeding, gastrointestinal bleeding, stomach ulcers, and bleeding disorders.
 The bleeding may occur quickly or slowly.
 Slow, chronic blood loss within the body – such as from a peptic ulcer, angiodysplasia, inflammatory bowel disease, a colon polyp or gastrointestinal cancer (e.g., colon cancer) – can cause iron-deficiency anemia.

 Menstrual bleeding

 Menstrual bleeding is a common cause of iron deficiency anemia in women of childbearing age.
-Women with menorrhagia (heavy menstrual periods) are at risk of iron deficiency anemia because they are at higher than normal risk of losing more iron during menstruation than is replaced in their diet.
+Women with menorrhagia (heavy menstrual periods) are at risk of iron deficiency anemia because they are at a higher than normal risk of losing more iron during menstruation than is replaced in their diet.
 Most women lose about 40 mL of blood per cycle.
 Some birth control methods, such as pills and IUDs, may decrease the amount of blood and therefore iron lost during a menstrual cycle.
 Intermittent iron supplementation may be as effective a treatment in these cases as daily supplements and reduce some of the adverse effects of long-term daily supplements.